 Our answer, regardless of the manner in which the question is phrased, is always the same:

 We're not allowed to.
-United Media, which owns the copyright to all Peanuts art,
+Peanuts Worldwide, which owns the copyright to all Peanuts art,

 strictly forbids us -- or anybody else -- from sharing or sending licensed art